Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Goji berries.

 They contain tropane alkaloids, which can cause hallucinations and delirium.
 Check the base compounds before giving parrots stems and leaves.
-If it contains tropane alkaloids, avoid it.
+If they contain tropane alkaloids, avoid them.

 Tomatoes